jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 (2) The Minister must make a recommendation under subsection (1)(a) or revoke a declaration under subsection (1)(b) (as the case may be) if the Minister is satisfied that the network operator has ceased to provide—
   (a) facilities for telecommunication between 10 or more other persons that enable at least 10 of those persons to communicate with each other; or
   (b) facilities for broadcasting to 500 or more other persons that enable programmes to be transmitted along a line or lines to each of those persons.
-(3) A notice in the Gazette under subsection (1)(b) is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but not for the purposes of the Acts and Regulations Publication Act 1989.
+(3) A notice in the Gazette under subsection (1)(b) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 161 Transitional provision relating to repeal of section 5C of 1987 Act
 Despite any enactment or rule of law, any requirements under Part 2 or regulation 7 of the Telecommunications (Information Disclosure) Regulations 1999 (SR 1999/383) with which Telecom had to comply before the repeal of section 5C of the 1987 Act cease to have effect as if those regulations had not been made.